What were the top phosphate and potash news stories of 2018? With the space looking positive these headlines drew readers in.

-Read on to see what top potash news stories 2016 grabbed the attention of our investor audience.
+Read on to see what phosphate and potash news in 2018 grabbed the attention of our audience.